RustEnthusiast/nstd/README.md

     - `vec` - A dynamically sized contiguous sequence of values.

 # Platform support
-`nstd.core` should support anything that rustc supports.
+`nstd.core` should support anything that the Rust compiler supports.
+This module has first class support for bare metal environments.

 `nstd.os`'s child modules will only work on the operating system they target.
 For example, `nstd.os.windows` will only work on Windows and `nstd.os.unix` will only work on Unix-like systems.